-By Andrea Denny, JD, MSSW, Outreach, Recruitment and Education Core Leader, Knight Alzheimer’s Disease Research Center, Washington University in St. Louis
+Written by Andrea Denny, JD, MSSW, outreach, recruitment and education core leader at the Knight Alzheimer’s Disease Research Center at Washington University in St. Louis

 When I learned the theme for Older American’s Month was how older adults are taking part in activities that promote wellness and making a real difference in their communities, I knew I wanted to share about a special group of volunteers.

 I work at the Knight Alzheimer Disease Research Center, which is part of the School of Medicine at Washington University in St. Louis and one of 31 Alzheimer Disease Centers funded by the federal government.
 We have the most dedicated and incredible group of research participants in our longitudinal study, the Memory and Aging Project; talk about making a difference!
 I think of these research participants as the MVPs of the volunteer world.
 They really are a specialized group of volunteers.

 This group of volunteers is focused on a powerful future: a future where their kids, grandkids, and countless people will benefit from their contributions to Alzheimer disease research.

 Even though we are an Alzheimer Disease Research Center, the majority of our volunteers do not have Alzheimer disease or problems with memory or thinking.
 Of course, we do very much want and need volunteers who have mild memory and thinking problems in our research, but it is definitely not a requirement.